 Trimmers come with a variety of attachments and guards that work like those that come with your clipper, but are sized differently.
 We recommend referencing the instruction manual included with your trimmer for proper use.

-Recommended for which part of the body: Face, neck, chest, stomach, back, legs and arms
+Recommended for use on: Face, neck, chest, stomach, back, legs and arms

 What is a detail trimmer?

-Recommended for which part of the body: Face, ears, nose and eyebrows
+Recommended for use on: Face, ears, nose and eyebrows.

 Electric Shavers and Razors